 Declaring in the results that it is “human error”

 Writing “human error” in your results means you are incompetent.
-Professors already know what will be the result and it is not human error.
-When you declare such, it only reflects how lazy are you to compare the expected results with those that you’ve obtained.
+Professors already know what the result will be, and it is not human error.
+When you declare such, it only reflects how lazy you are to compare the expected results with those you’ve obtained.

 Not giving an analysis of the experimental error

-The problem of some lab report writers is that they tend to shortcut everything by summarizing the facts, without explaining why that is that.
-If the experiment by any chance was within the tolerance, the difference from the ideal should be accounted.
+The problem of some lab report writers is that they tend to shortcut everything by summarizing the facts without explaining why that is that.
+If the experiment was within the tolerance by any chance, the difference from the ideal should be accounted for.
 If perhaps, the flaws in the result are due to the wrong choice of experimental design, you still have to explain why it happens.
 Your professors deserve to know.

 Your results and theoretical issues suddenly became “friends”

-What most students missed writing in their lab reports are writing the theories that will be involved in the experiment that you are going to execute in the introduction of the lab report writing.
+What most students missed writing in their lab reports is writing the theories that will be involved in the experiment that you will execute in the introduction of the lab report writing.
 When you illustrate the approach with the results obtained, it has to be introduced at the beginning of the experiment so you will be guided appropriately in experimenting.
 ‘Befriending’ the theories suddenly on your results to have something to explain is already a red flag to professors that you didn’t seriously do the experiment and that you didn’t understand anything.

 Changing your answers after comparing your results with classmates

 These are the mistakes you should avoid writing your lab report.
 Remember that there could be one answer, but the process of getting the result always varies.
-So don’t panic if your results are not as exact as your classmates because of it’s an EXPERIMENT.
+So don’t panic if your results are not as exact as your classmates’ because it’s an EXPERIMENT.